hackthepart/AvengersAssemble/profiles/Jatin_Rungta.md

 ### Academics

-Undergraduate in B.Tech (CSE) from MNNIT
+Undergraduate in B.Tech (CE) from MNNIT

 ### Interests